Hole (band): Performances

 Throughout the duration of the 1990s, the band received widespread media coverage due to Love's often rambunctious and unpredictable behavior onstage.
-The band often destroyed equipment and guitars at the end of concerts, and Love would ramble between songs, bring fans onstage, and stage dive, sometimes returning with her clothes torn off of her or sustaining injuries.
+The band often destroyed equipment and guitars at the end of concerts, and Love would ramble between songs, bring fans onstage, and stage dive, sometimes returning with clothes torn off of her or injuries sustained.
 In a 1995 New York magazine article, journalist John Homans addressed Love's frequent stage diving during Hole's concerts:

 The most shocking, frightening, and fascinating image in rock in the last few years is Courtney Love's stage dive ...
 When some male performers do it, it looks like muscular, frat-boy fun, controlled aggression ...
 For obvious reasons, the practice was strictly no-girls-allowed, but Love, typically, decided that she wanted to do it, too.
 Groped, ravaged, she compared the experience to being raped, wrote a song about it, and now does it just about every show.

 Nina Gordon of Veruca Salt, who toured with Hole in 1995, recalled Love's erratic behavior onstage, saying "She would just go off and [the rest of the band] would just kind of stand there."
 The majority of Love's chaotic behavior onstage was a result of heavy drug use at the time, which she admitted: "I was completely high on dope; I cannot remember much about it."
 She later criticized her behavior during that time, saying: "I [saw] pictures of how I looked.
 It's disgusting.
 I'm ashamed.
 There's death and there's disease and there's misery and there's giving up your soul ...
 The human spirit mixed with certain powders is not the person, it's [a] demonic presence."

 Love's stage attire also garnered notoriety, influenced in part by Carroll Baker's wardrobe in the film Baby Doll (1956).
 The style was later dubbed "kinderwhore" by the media, and consisted of babydoll dresses, slips and nightgowns, and smeared makeup.
 Kurt Loder likened her onstage attire to a "debauched ragdoll", and John Peel noted in his review of the band's 1994 Reading Festival performance, that "[Love], swaying wildly and with lipstick smeared on her face, hands and, I think, her back, as well as on the collar of her dress, ... would have drawn whistles of astonishment in Bedlam.
 The band teetered on the edge of chaos, generating a tension which I cannot remember having felt before from any stage."
 Rolling Stone referred to the style as "a slightly more politically charged version of grunge; apathy turned into ruinous angst, which soon became high fashion's favorite pose."

 The band's set lists for live shows were often loose, featuring improvisational jams and rough performances of unreleased songs.
 By 1998, their live performances had become less aggressive and more restrained, although Love continued to bring fans onstage, and would often go into the crowd while singing.